Modulating Hamiltonian Approach to Quantum Many-Body Systems and Crystalline Topological Phases Protected by Generalized Magnetic Translations: Introduction

-In the entire parameter space whose coordinate axes are (all possible) interaction couplings in Hamiltonians with onsite symmetry $G$ on a $d$-dimensional lattice, the parameter space of invertible systems, \p{d}, is divided into several disconnected components of distinct invertible phases partitioned by the inevitable phase transitions.
-Here Inv$_d^G$ denotes the set of $d$-dimensional invertible Hamiltonians with onsite symmetry $G$.
-Thus, the classification of invertible phases is denoted by $[S^0,$\p{d}$]_0$, whose elements are \textit{roughly} defined as all these disconnected components of \p{d}.
-Later in Sec.~\ref{prep}, we will elaborate on the definition of the classification.
 However, $[S^0,$\p{d}$]_0$ only tells us about the simplest topological structure, connectivity, of the phase diagram.
 The parameter space of invertible systems \p{d} can be further characterized by more intricate topological structures, e.g., the presence or absence of intrinsically non-contractible loops or spheres in the invertible phase diagram.
 Here ``intrinsically non-contractible'' means that a certain loop or (hyper)sphere cannot be shrunk continuously to a point within \p{d}.
 If such a loop is forced to contract, it necessarily touches a gapless point or a non-invertible phase in the parameter space.
 The higher topological structures of \p{d} are represented by the homotopy class $[S^1,\mbox{\p{d}}]$ for the contractibility of loops (i.e., a circle $S^1$) and the $n$th homotopy class $[S^n,\mbox{\p{d}}]$ for $n$-sphere $S^{n}$ in general.
 Here $[S^n,\mbox{\p{d}}]$ is defined as the maps from $S^n$ to \p{d} modulo continuous deformations.
 It is also useful to introduce a smaller set $[S^n,\mbox{\p{d}}]_0$ with the additional subscript ``$[\cdots]_0$'' to specify that the maps are required to map a fixed point $\vec{\tau}_0\in S^n$ to a Hamiltonian in the trivial phase of \p{d}.
 (All these notations above will be elaborated in Sec.~\ref{prep}.)

 Nontrivial higher topological structures have been studied from various perspectives, e.g., defect classifications in non-interacting electronic band theories~\cite{Teo:2010aa}, generalized Thouless pumping~\cite{Hsin:2020aa}, and parameter-space anomaly~\cite{Cordova:2020aa,Cordova:2020ab} in some field theories.
 However, generic strongly-interacting systems such as spin models do not necessarily have a field-theory description.
 In fact, lattice constructions have been employed to study the higher Berry phase~\cite{Kapustin:2020aa,Wen:2021aa}, higher U$(1)$-charge pumping~\cite{Kapustin:2020ab}, and adiabatic cycles in quantum spin models~\cite{Shiozaki:2021aa,Ohyama:2023ty} and interacting fermionic systems~\cite{Ohyama:2022ts}.
 Also, the homotopy groups $\pi_{0,1,2}$ of \p{d} in the spin-$1/2$ antiferromagnets were discussed in connection with quantum ingappabilities~\cite{Yao:2022vh}.
 A suspension construction on lattices proposed earlier~\cite{Wen:2021aa} can in principle provide higher homotopy groups by several iterations of suspensions assuming an $\Omega$-spectrum structure~\cite{Kitaev:2011aa,Kitaev:2013aa}.
 We note, however, that these approaches do not treat all spatial directions on equal footing, and an isotropic lattice construction should be better suited for comparison with numerical calculations and experiments.
 Thus, an explicit and isotropic lattice manifestation of higher homotopy of the parameter space \p{d} still remains open.